endlos99/xdt99/doc/MANUAL.md

 The upper address `yyyy` of an exclude range `xxxx-yyyy` is not included in the range, so range `6000-6000` is an empty range.

 For unknown programs, exclusion of data segments is difficult.
-Thus, `xdg99` offers an additional "run mode" `-r` that recognizes static branch, call, and return statements, and disassembles only along the program flow.
+Thus, `xda99` offers an additional _run mode_ `-r` that recognizes static branch, call, and return statements, and disassembles only along the program flow.

 	$ xda99.py ascart_6000.bin -a 6000 -r 600c